Cyclone Road |

 by Amos Magliocco

 One fun diversion is watching the Republican Party rip itself to shreds.
 What an amazing gift to the hapless, dopey Democrats when the Republicans decided to turn their insatiable hatred of all humans who don't look and sound like them against the very ethnic group that might have provided a foundation for American conservatism well into the 21st century: Mexican-Americans.
 Yes, many Hispanics have a religious-based social conservatism that made them natural allies for more moderate social elements of the right wing.
 Karl Rove saw Mexican-Americans as absolutely THE vital new constituency for Republicans in the next fifty years.
 Courting their political allegiance was the primary project of his vision for not only George W. Bush but the whole party.
 I'm sure that for Rove, these last six weeks have been a complete disaster.
 He would probably rather be indicted (which rumors from D.C. say will happen next week) than see his life's work to co-opt Latinos go down the shitter.
 But I don't think the Mexicans are such huge GOP fans today, do you?
 Something about trying to make felons out of people who come here because Americans have jobs to offer probably turned them off.
 Haha.
 Historically, this is no surprise.
 All immigrant groups to America eventually learn who the Republicans really are, just like my grandparents did and all those who come to the factories and fields Americans are unwilling to work during boom times.
 Then, when the economy sours, the wild-eyed racism of the radical right comes flaming out of the friendly mask of the Republican Party.
 "Go home, Jose!" they scream until the money flows again.
 They did it to the Chinese who built the railroads, the Italians who made shoes, and now the Mexicans who do almost everything.
 Luckily for America, and all humankind, the American right wing will be out of power very soon.
-Friday, May 12, 2006
+Thursday, May 11, 2006

 Posted